 We also share personal information with others when you provide your consent, such as data aggregators, and with your authorized representatives, agents and beneficiaries.

-We are required to identify the categories of personal information we share with third parties for operational purposes.
-We disclose the categories of personal information listed in Section 2 above for operational purposes.
+We are required to identify the categories of personal information we share with third parties for business purposes.
+We disclose the categories of personal information listed in Section 2 above for business purposes.

-California law requires that we describe certain disclosures of personal information where we receive valuable consideration.
-California law treats such disclosures as “sales” even if no money is exchanged.
+California law requires that we describe certain disclosures of personal information where we receive monetary or other valuable consideration.
 We do not sell, and have not sold in the preceding 12 months, personal information to third parties as defined under California law.
 We do not knowingly sell the personal information of minors under 16 years of age.

-We and our service providers use tracking technologies such as cookies, web beacons, device advertising IDs and similar technologies on the Sites and in our email communications.
-These technologies collect information about use of the Sites, such as browser, device information and browsing information that includes time spent on the Sites, pages visited, language preferences and other traffic data.
+We and our service providers use tracking technologies such as cookies, web beacons, session replay, device advertising IDs and similar technologies on the Service and in our email communications.
+These technologies collect information about use of the Service, such as browser, device information and browsing information that includes time/date of access and time spent on the Service, pages visited, language preferences, how users interact with our Service, and other traffic data.
 Pixels or similar technologies may also be used in our emails to determine whether you have opened our emails and how you interact with it.

-These technologies are used for a number of business purposes, such as to record your preferences, track your use of the Sites across multiple devices, track how you interact with our communications, suggest products tailored to you, measure exposure to our online advertisements, monitor traffic, analyze use of the Sites, for security purposes, to display information more effectively, to personalize a user’s experience, and to improve the Sites and make the Sites easier to use.
+These technologies are used for a number of business purposes, such as to record your preferences, track your use of the Service across multiple devices, track how you interact with our communications, suggest products tailored to you, measure exposure to our online advertisements, monitor traffic, analyze use of the Service, for security purposes, to display information more effectively, to personalize a user’s experience, and to improve the Service and make the Service easier to use.

 For more information about your choices, see Interest-Based Advertising below.